← Back to 後漢書

 88

 Jing Gu studied under Li Ying but was omitted from the roster and escaped prosecution.
-Jing Yi refused to hide behind a clerical error.
+Yi thereupon sighed and said, "I originally thought Ying worthy and sent my son to study with him—how can I, because the name list was leaked away, rest in mere safety!"
 He petitioned to be struck from office anyway, and contemporaries honored him.

 89